jsmithgeo4u/challenge/README.md

 ## Useage

-Outputs are embedded into the notebook itself, so it's not necessary to run it yourself.
+Outputs are embedded into the notebook itself, so it's not strictly necessary to run it.
 However, if you wish to run the notebook yourself, please clone the repo on to your local machine. <br/>
 `git clone https://github.com/jsmith2-wirl/Challenge.git`

 cd into the repo and build a virtual environment. <br/>